ajbouh/substrate/images/reckon/README.md

 To override the default internal chain, a line starting with `> ` should follow the `# ` definition.

+The complete chain used when running an operation is the concatenation of all the internal chains of each of the referenced operations.

+There are not yet any well-defined specifications for what operations use as inputs or outputs.
+This will come with time as we experiment with various possibilities.

 #### JavaScript operations

 This is an example operation implemented in JavaScript.
 It defines a simple `fetch` operation to fetch a given url.
-Note the use of `eval` in its internal pipeline.
+Note the use of `eval` in its internal chain.

 ~~~
 # [[fetch]]